theseanything/civilservicelgbt.github.io/_publications/2018-05-31-improving-the-experiences-of-bisexual-civil-servants.md

 To start to address these issues, we will:

-- work with departmental LGBT+ networks to support them to be actively inclusive of those who identify as bisexual, asexual and with another minority identity
+- work with departmental LGBT+ networks to support them to be actively inclusive of those who identify as bisexual, pansexual, asexual, queer or with other minority identities
 - as part of our plan to share best practice across departments, work with Civil Service diversity and inclusion teams to ensure departments know how to recognise these identities and sign-post staff to relevant materials, networks and role models that specifically cater to their needs
 - continue to celebrate Bisexual Visibility Day and raise the profile of bisexual civil servants, as seen in our [CSRA Talks Bisexuality event](/archives/2016/09/19/watch-csra-talks-bisexuality/), blogs and [Civil Service Impact Index](https://www.civilservice.lgbt/impact-index).